777arc/textbook/content/digital_modulation.rst

    :alt: Demonstration of differential coding using sequence of encoded and decoded bits

 The big downside to using differential coding is that if you have a bit error, it will lead to two bit errors.
-The alternative to using differential coding for BPSK is to add pilot symbols periodically, which are symbols already known by the receiver, and it can use the known values to not only figure out which cluster is 1 and which is 0, but also reverse multipath caused by the channel.
-One problem with pilot symbols is that the wireless channel can change very quickly, on the order of tens or hundreds of symbols if it's a moving receiver and/or transmitter, so you would need pilot symbols often enough to reflect the changing channel.
+The alternative to using differential coding for BPSK is to add pilot symbols periodically, as discussed earlier, which can also be used to reverse/invert multipath caused by the channel.
+But one problem with pilot symbols is that the wireless channel can change very quickly, on the order of tens or hundreds of symbols if it's a moving receiver and/or transmitter, so you would need pilot symbols often enough to reflect the changing channel.
 So if a wireless protocol is putting high emphasis on reducing the complexity of the receiver, such as RDS which we study in the :ref:`rds-chapter` chapter, it may choose to use differential coding.

+Remember that the above differential coding example was specific to BPSK.
+Differential coding applies at the symbol level, so to apply it to QPSK you work with pairs of bits at a time, and so on for higher order QAM schemes.
+Differential QPSK is often referred to as DQPSK.

 *******************
 Python Example